Make a Difference in the Lives of Children and Adolescents

 The new Master of Arts in Applied Child & Adolescent Psychology: Prevention & Treatment program at the University of Washington will give you the specialized skills needed to provide mental health services to children and teens in a variety of settings.

 At the UW, you’ll study at one of the top psychology departments in the United States.
-The faculty includes nationally recognized experts in child psychology affiliated with the Department of Psychology and the Department of Psychiatry & Behavioral Sciences and the UW’s Center for Child & Family Well-Being.
+The faculty includes nationally recognized experts in child psychology affiliated with the Department of Psychology, the Department of Psychiatry & Behavioral Sciences and the UW Center for Child and Family Well-Being.

 Specialize in Child Psychology

 Our curriculum gives you a broad foundation in child psychology, with a focus on evidence-based prevention and treatment of mental health disorders in children and teens.
 Learn how to diagnose psychosocial disorders and identify and deliver interventions that work.

 Gain Valuable Clinical Experience